-AP PHYSICS 1
+AP PHYSICS 1 SCI509-510

-SCI509-510 \This course is offered every other year (offered 2024-2025,
+This course is offered every other year (offered 2026-2027, 2028-2029, 2030-2031, 2032-2033)

-2026-2027, 2028-2029, 2030-2031) Credit: 1.0 (2 trimesters, offered 1st and 2nd only) Grade Level: 11, 12

-Prerequisites: Physics recommended, Algebra 2 Students may be concurrently enrolled in Algebra 2
+Prerequisites: Algebra 2 (may be concurrently enrolled), Physics recommended

 Advanced Placement Physics 1 is recommended for students who would like the opportunity to earn college credit or placement in the sciences.
 This course is designed to maintain a college-level pace and cover material according to the requirements for taking the Advanced Placement Physics 1(algebra-based) exam.
 AP Physics 1 is organized around six "big ideas" that bring together the fundamental science principles and theories of general physics.
 These topics will encourage students to think about physics concepts as interconnected pieces of a puzzle of which the solution is how the real world around them actually works.
 Students will participate in inquiry-based explorations of topics to gain a more conceptual understanding of physics concepts.
 Students will spend less of their time in traditional formula-based learning and more of their effort will be directed to developing critical thinking and reasoning skills.